Your AI Agent Trusts People You've Never Met

 I run AI agents every day.
 Code agents that write and deploy software.
 Marketing agents that generate and publish content.
 Research agents that pull data, synthesise it, and hand me a decision.
 If you work in tech right now, you probably do too.

-Until last week, I hadn’t thought about what happens between my agent and the model.
+I hadn't thought about what happens between my agent and the model until last week.
 Every single request those agents send to a provider, OpenAI, Anthropic, Google, goes through at least one intermediary.
 Sometimes four or five.
 Each one of those intermediaries can read the entire request.
 The system prompt.
 The tool definitions.
 The API keys.
 The response.
 Everything.
 In plaintext.

 Nobody is checking whether they're honest.

 A team of researchers just published the first systematic study of this problem.
-“Your Agent Is Mine,” from a group at Waterloo and other institutions, tested 428 LLM API routers.
+"Your Agent Is Mine," from a group at Waterloo and other institutions, tested 428 LLM API routers.
 28 paid routers bought from Taobao, Xianyu, and Shopify stores.
 400 free ones built from open-source templates.
-What they found changes how you think about agent architecture.
+The findings are bad.

 The way they work is simple.
 Your agent sends a request to the router.
 The router terminates the TLS connection, reads the request in full, picks an upstream provider, opens a new TLS connection, and forwards it.
 When the response comes back, the router reads that too, then sends it to your agent.